chakra-ui/chakra-ui/.changeset/large-queens-cover.md

 "@chakra-ui/react": patch
 ---

-Fixed issue where exporting withProvider and withContext would result in type error
+Fixed issue where exporting withRootProvider would result in type error